• Presentation of The Spacecraft Encyclopedia

 .

-Since 1957, we are launching an average of 132 spacecraft every year.
-In all, 7,120 spacecraft were launched between 1957 and 2011.
+Since 1957, we are launching an average of 143 spacecraft per year.
+In all, 8,593 spacecraft were launched between 1957 and Oct.
+4, 2017.
 They included satellite (in Earth orbit), piloted spaceship and planetary probe.
 The left graph shows the number of spacecraft launched every year.
-Color red represents spacecraft launched for Russia, blue represents spacecraft launched for the United States, yellow represents other governments (Europe, Japan, China, India, Canada, Israel & Other governments) and green represents non-governmental spacecrafts (commercial and amateur/student).
-This graph shows that the majority of spacecraft were launched for Russia, mainly in the 1970s and 1980s.
-The graph at right shows the number of spacecraft launched in the last ten years (2002-2011).
-An average of 110 spacecraft were launched in recent years; about a quarter each for Russia, United States, other governments and non-government.
+Color red represents spacecraft launched for Russia, blue represents spacecraft launched for the United States, yellow represents other governments (Europe, Japan, China, India, Canada, Israel & Other governments) and green represents non-governmental spacecraft (commercial and amateur/student).
+This graph shows that 44% of spacecraft were launched for Russia, 24% for the Unitd States, 13% for other governments and 18% for non-governemental entities (private sector and amateur/student).
+The graph at right shows the number of spacecraft launched in the last ten years (2008-2017, Oct.
+4).
+In the last five years, more than 200 spacecraft were launched each year; about 10% for Russia and for the United States, 25% for other governments and 55% for non-government.
 (Click on each graph to enlarge.)

 .